LionMara/alx-low_level_programming/0x09-static_libraries/README.md

 * [Setup](#setup)

 ## General info
-This project is a study about static libraries.
+This project is the beginning of C-programming.

 ## Technologies
 Project is created with: